-- 2. Connect your device to the router's wireless network. - 3.
-Launch the Tether app, select the model of your router and log in with your TP-Link ID or the password you set for the router. - 4.
+- 2. Launch the Tether app and log in with your TP-Link ID. - Note: If you don't have a TP-Link ID, create one first. - 3.
+Connect your device to the router's wireless network. - 4.
+Go back to the Tether app, select the model of your router and log in with the password you set for the router. - 5.
 Manage your router as needed.